BirknerAlex/homeassistant-integrations/README.md

 This is a custom integration for [Home Assistant](https://www.home-assistant.io/) to integrate 1KOMMA5GRAD into your Home Assistant instance.

+This integration is not related to 1KOMMA5GRAD and not officially supported by them.

 ## Supported devices

 This integration is for the 1KOMMA5GRAD Heartbeat Device Model 2024 (gen 2).
 If you